PsyTeachR/mcs-conv/docs/16-regression.md

 <br>

-## Activity 8: Assumption checking
+## Regression Activity 8: Assumption checking

 It's now time to check the assumptions, which for regression are a little bit more involved than they were for ANOVA.